dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 used this protocol, causing mail delivery and potentially account access difficulties for the user.

-The Wrong-Sender POST provides a strong hint to the mailer that the address to which the message was sent was valid, and could in principle be used as a way to test whether an email address is valid.
+The Wrong-Recipient POST provides a strong hint to the mailer that the address to which the message was sent was valid, and could in principle be used as a way to test whether an email address is valid.
 It also may expose the recipient's location and ISP via IP address.